Mustangs 4 Us

 Regardless of the reason, the reality is that the adopter failed to make a real commitment to the animal, and did not choose to seek - and if necessary, budget to pay for - appropriate help.

-Now they have a horse - often in its prime adult years between 6 and 14, that is, at best, barely halter-trained.
-"Friendly, curious, affectionate and sweet" they gush about the animal's positive qualities.
+Now they have a horse - often in its prime adult years between 6 and 14, that may be "friendly, curious, affectionate and sweet" but hard to catch, impossible to administer veterinary care or to trim its hooves without sedation, and dangerous to handle.

 Not that older horses aren't capable of being saddle trained.
 Certainly they are.
-They tend to take longer, require even more commitment on the part of the adopter, but it can be done, and may be worth it.
+They tend to take much longer, require even more commitment on the part of the adopter, and sometimes need different training techniques.

 WHAT'S WRONG WITH A PASTURE ORNAMENT?